 How many people will be there?
 Events usually get 300 RSVPs but 60-100 attendees.
 As the event approaches, we will send out reminders so folks will update their RSVP to get a more accurate number.

 How will presentations work?
 Typically 3-4 presenters bring their own laptops and present directly.
 Extra mics and connecting cables/dongles help.
 Some presenters might need hardwired ethernet, or special set ups.
 We will let you know of any requests in advance.

 Can I host without sponsoring food and drink?
 Yes!
 We have several user group members who want to sponsor, but do not have the office space to host.
 Let us know and we will match you up with a sponsor.

 My building has security.
 How should we deal?
-Most buildings in the Loop require a list of attendee full names the day of the event.
-If you need more information or a list before the day of, just let us know and we can include it in RSVPs.
-If your building security requires anything else (like a verficiation with government issued IDs) let us know and we will plan for extra check-in time.
+We hope check in does not require legal IDs.
+We are happy to share a list of attendees' registration names.
+We ask buildings check names against multiple types of IDs to be more inclusive for international and non-binary members.
+If you need specific attendee information or a list before the day of please let us know and we can include questions in registration, alert members, and plan for extra check-in time.